Trading Places (1983)

 Randolph Duke: [being wheeled out on a stretcher] Where's Beeks?
 Where in the hell is Beeks?

-Billy Ray Valentine: [to Winthrope] Yeah, I forgot about that guy.
+Billy Ray Valentine: [to Winthorpe] Yeah, I forgot all about THAT guy.

 Stationmaster: This animal is being routed through to New York.
 It's care and feeding instructions are on this bill of lading.

 Stationmaster: Now, I doubt if you'll have any problems, but if you do, there's a tranquilizer gun in the first aid kit.